 At Alexander Graham Bell National Historic Site you can explore the amazing worlds of a life that has touched all of us.
 Here you can discover how air and water captured Bell's imagination and find out how he bridged the world between sound and silence by teaching the deaf people to speak.

-Watch the presentation in the "Mr. Bell" theatre and view films, artifacts and photographs to see how ideas led Bell to create man-carrying kites, airplanes and a marine record-setting hydrofoil boat.
+View films, artifacts and photographs to see how ideas led Bell to create man-carrying kites, airplanes and a marine record-setting hydrofoil boat.

 A gallery passageway called "Sound and Silence" tells the story of Dr. Bell's work teaching deaf people to speak and follows his life from his birth in Scotland to his arrival in Baddeck in 1885.